Red Deer Cave people

-The Red Deer Cave people were a prehistoric population of humans known from bones dated to between about 17,830 to c.
-11,500 years ago, found in Red Deer Cave (Maludong, 马鹿洞) and Longlin Cave, Yunnan Province, in Southwest China.
+The Red Deer Cave people were a prehistoric population of modern humans known from bones dated to between about 17,830 to c.
+11,500 years ago, found in Red Deer Cave (Maludong, 马鹿洞) and Longlin Cave in Yunnan and Guangxi Provinces, in Southwest China.

-The fossils exhibit a mix of archaic and modern features and were tentatively thought to represent a late survival of an archaic human species, or of a hybrid population of Denisovan hominin and modern human descent, or alternatively just "an unfortunate overinterpretation and misinterpretation of robust early modern humans, probably with affinities to modern Melanesians".
-A partial genome sequence in 2022 established that, despite their morphologically unusual features, they were modern humans related to contemporary populations in East and Southeast Asia, as well as the Americas.
+The fossils exhibit a mix of archaic and modern features and were tentatively thought to represent a late survival of an archaic human species, hybridization between Denisovan hominin and modern humans, or alternatively just "an unfortunate overinterpretation and misinterpretation of robust early modern humans, probably with affinities to modern Melanesians".
+A partial genome sequence by Zhang et al. in 2022 suggested that, despite their morphologically unusual features, they were modern humans related to contemporary populations in East and Southeast Asia, as well as the Americas.
+This DNA sequence was later brought into question, with the sequence possibly being contaminated by modern human DNA, followed up by a response in 2025 refuting this.

 Evidence shows large deer were cooked in the Red Deer Cave, giving the people their name.

 Discovery and dating

 In 1979, petroleum geologist Li Changqing discovered a block of fine-grained sediments containing human remains, animal fossils, charcoal, and burnt clay from a cave near the town of De'e, Longlin County, Guangxi Province, China.
 These are categorised as belonging to a single specimen, LL-1.
 He promptly shipped them to Kunming in the neighbouring Yunnan Province for further study, whereupon a mandible (lower jawbone) and some body bones were extracted.
 In 1989, the Red Deer Cave near Mengzi City, Yunnan Province, was also excavated for human remains.
 The significance of these finds would not be realised until Darren Curnoe, Ji Xueping, and colleagues began dating and describing existing collections of East Asian human fossils to better evaluate the poorly documented Asian archaeological record in 2008.
 They found the Red Deer Cave and Longlin people feature a suite of modern and archaic traits, yet lived surprisingly recently.
 Charcoal remnants inside the braincase were dated using uranium–thorium dating to only 17,830–13,290 years ago for various Red Deer Cave human specimens, and 11,510 years ago for LL-1.
 They restarted excavation of Longlin Cave in 2008, and yielded a few more human fossils, but most of the known material from the cave was recovered in the initial dig.
 In 2010, they were able to remove the rest of the skull and body fossils from the Red Deer Cave block.